moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks/index.md

 - **Personal Access Token (PAT):** Used as credentials and securely stored in an Instance Secret.

-- **Instance Secret:**Ssecures the source credentials (and repository credentials if the repo is private).
+- **Instance Secret:** Secures the source credentials (and repository credentials if the repo is private).

 - **JDBC connection details:**Iincludes the `host`, `port`, `httpPath`, and `database` parameters from Databricks SQL Warehouse connection URL.